| PPGE | R Documentation |

 Description

-A data set on government spending in select rich countries as a function of trade/GDP, financial openness, and the state-year-level engagement in trade unions.
-The data offer a means to quasi-replicate Garrett's (1998) argument about left-wing governments' ability to stem the tide of globalization's effect on decreased government spending.
+A data set on government spending in select rich countries as a function of trade/GDP, financial openness, and the state-year-level engagement in trade unions (among other things).
+The data offer a means to assess Garrett's (1998) argument about left-wing governments' ability to stem the tide of globalization's effect on decreased government spending.
+Data also draw inspiration from Rodrik (1998) and Garrett (2001).

 Usage